Why Do You Need A Furnace Tune-Up?

 1. Inspect your home’s air filter

-Air filters can easily be overlooked, but their importance to your home’s furnace efficiency cannot be overstated.
-Dusty air filters can lead to a host of comfort issues for homeowners, including:
+Air filters can easily be written off, but their importance to your home’s furnace efficiency cannot be overstated.
+Dirty air filters can cause a host of comfort problems for homeowners, including:

-If you pull out your home’s air filter, hold it up to a light.
-If you can’t see light coming through it, it’s probably been a while since your last heating service, and likely time to replace it.
+If you remove your home’s air filter, hold it up to a light.
+If you can’t see light coming through it, it’s most likely been a while since your last heating service, and likely time to get a new one.
 If it’s a simple disposable air filter, just replace it with a like-size new one.
-It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be changed.
+It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be swapped out.
 Read the filter packaging to see how long the new air filter is designed to be used.

 2. Double check your thermostat.

-• One of the easiest tasks that homeowners can do is take a look at the thermostat.
+- One of the simplest tasks that homeowners can do is keep an eye on the thermostat.

-• Make sure it is set to Heat and not Cool, and that the temperature setting is higher than the current indoor temperature.
+- Make certain it is set to Heat and not Cool, and that the temperature setting is greater than the current indoor temperature.

-• If you can’t remember the last time you swapped out your thermostat’s battery, now is the perfect time to do it.
+- If you can’t remember the last time you replaced your thermostat’s battery, now is the best time to do so.

-• When first moving over to your heat setting, turn your thermostat up a few extra degrees to make sure that it is running correctly and heating your home’s air.
+- When first going over to your heat setting, turn your thermostat up a few extra degrees to make certain that it is working correctly and heating your home’s air.

 3. Open up your air vents.

 There’s a common misconception that you can boost your savings by shutting the vents (supply registers) in rooms that aren’t being occupied.
 Resist the urge to close them all, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can cause broken blower motors, mold or mildew in your air ducts, damage to the compressor, a burst heat exchanger, and other problems.
+This can result in failed blower motors, mold or mildew in your ductwork, damage to the compressor, a ruptured heat exchanger, and other problems.

-• Full inspection.
-The service should include a full visual and point examination to check all the working parts of your furnace and duct system.
-A qualified technician should be able to let you know if your equipment or individual parts are showing signs of wear during this review.
+- Full inspection.
+The service should include a full visual and point review to check all the working parts of your furnace and duct system.
+An experienced service technician should be able to identify any concerns or signs of excessive wear during this review.

-• Lubrication.
-Mechanical equipment needs lubrication to prevent friction between the functioning parts.
+- Lubrication.
+Mechanical equipment needs lubrication to reduce friction between the functioning parts.
 Your equipment tune-up should include a complete lubrication.

-• Pilot and gas pressure evaluation.
-As part of your tune-up, changes may be made to the pilot and gas pressure as needed to return these elements to OEM specifications.
+- Pilot and gas pressure evaluation.
+As part of your tune-up, adjustments should be made to the pilot and gas pressure as needed to reestablish these elements to OEM specifications.

-• Filter replacement.
-A comprehensive furnace tune-up should include a common 1” filter replacement with your service.
-Most furnace filters need to be swapped out at least every three months, which can enhance efficiency and prevent operational problems.
+- Filter replacement.
+A comprehensive furnace tune-up should include a normal 1” filter replacement with your service.
+Most furnace filters need to be replaced at least every third month, which can enhance efficiency and prevent operational complications.

-• Written assessment.
-Quality HVAC companies should give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance suggestions for the coming year.
-This valuable information can help you determine the current condition of your furnace and outline ways to lower your energy bills.
+- Written assessment.
+Professional HVAC companies will also give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance proposal for the next 12 months.
+This insightful information can help you figure out the current condition of your furnace and what can be done to lower your energy bills.

-Change the thermostat to “on” from “auto” to force the fan to function.
-If the fan does come on, power is working right, but if it doesn’t, your furnace may not be getting power.
+Change the thermostat to “on” from “auto” to force the fan to operate.
+If the fan does come on, power is working right, but if it doesn’t, your furnace could be lacking power.

-Each furnace has a power switch (similar to a light switch) either on the furnace or located on a wall close to the furnace.
-Flip the switch and wait a few minutes to see if the furnace starts working.
+All furnaces have a power switch (that resembles a light switch) either on the furnace or on a wall close by.
+Flip the switch and wait two minutes to see if it helps to turn the furnace on.
 Also check to see if all access panels and doors on the furnace are completely closed.

 6. Condensate Drainage

-High-efficiency furnaces can drain off several gallons of water every day.
-If the drain lines are clogged with dirt and debris, the furnace will shut down.
+High-efficiency furnaces can drain off several gallons of water each day.
+If the drain lines aren’t clear and open, the furnace will shut down.

-If you have a furnace that vents out the side of the house, examine if anything could be blocking the intake or exhaust.
-Be sure the area doesn’t have leaves, animal nests, or snow/ice.
+If your furnace vents out the side of the house, assess the situation to see if anything could be blocking the intake or exhaust.
+Make sure the area doesn’t have leaves, animal nests, or snow/ice.

 What Should You Expect After a Furnace Tune-Up?